-If you want to put your skills on test and experiment new things in your interest area, then go freelance.
-Freelancing is the most effective way to get a strong hold on data analytics in terms of time, money and resource.
+If you want to put your skills on a test and experiment new things in your interest area, then go freelance.
+Freelancing is the most effective way to get a strong hold on data analytics in terms of time, money and resources.

 Through a freelancing career you will know what you favour, what you don’t like, and what could be the best way to optimise your skills in data analytics.
 In this blog, we will share how to get your first freelance data analytics job.

 Whatever your choices are – run this as a part time business or casually explore analytics field, start it as a full time business or completely restart career as a data analyst, this post should be highly beneficial for you.

 However, you will be using the reverse engineering technique – actually doing the work first, in comparison to sitting and taking the course or planning to learn.

 Tips To Getting Started As A Freelance Data Analyst

 1. Target Should Be Medium Sized Growing Businesses

 While data analytics is very much needed at a large percentage for big businesses, such as Fortune 500, one thing we observed that very few companies target the SMBs.

 Medium sized businesses, although have a good amount of data, don’t know what to do with them.
 They also don’t prefer investing in full-time employees as their main focus of business is generating leads, marketing, growth or customer satisfaction.